 The details of how everything fell into place is even more convoluted than what I can piece together here, but in essence, this was the beginning of 4711 Cologne.

 I still can’t decide whether the elder Mülhens was an opportunist, a scam artist, or a brilliant businessman.
 Maybe a bit of all three.
 But in taking the Farina tour and hearing the darker side of their business dealings with the Mülhens’ company through the centuries, one can’t help but detect some lingering hard feelings.
 Many of the imitators that capitalized on using the Farina name used inferior ingredients and techniques, which in turn damaged the Farina reputation.

 Where the Farina store has a calming, rich French flavour, the 4711 store feels more like a high-end department store, with its distinct turquoise and gold boxes and bottles perfectly aligned along the shelves.
 4711 also offers a tour, but it’s only once a day and it’s in German, so we didn’t opt for the tour.

 So, how similar are both fragrances?
 Well I can’t speak for the original recipes, of course, and I don’t know how “true” the current ingredients are to the original colognes.
 But here’s my take:

-4711 is often described as an “old-lady” fragrance, one that reminds people of lace tablecloths, patterned wallpaper and their grandma.
+4711 has a reputation as an “old-lady” fragrance, one that reminds people of lace tablecloths, patterned wallpaper and their grandma.
 Maybe because their grandmothers actually wore it, and their grandmothers before that.
 I rather like it myself, though it’s not one of my favourites.
 It starts out citrusy on first dab but quickly dries to a powdery, floral finish, a bit like baby powder, parma violets and lilac, with a hint of melon thrown in to keep it from feeling too heavy.
 The citrus notes all but vanish once it dries, though.